Drug Possession

 Some common defense strategies in drug possession cases include:

 • Illegal search and seizure – The Fourth Amendment to the U.S. Constitution protects you from unreasonable searches and seizures.
-If the police violated your constitutional rights by conducting an illegal search and seizure, any evidence obtained during the search may be inadmissible in court.
+If the police violated your constitutional rights by conducting an illegal search, any evidence obtained during the search may be inadmissible in court.

-• Constructive possession – To be convicted of drug possession, the prosecution must prove that you had actual or constructive possession of the drugs.
-Actual possession means that the drugs were found on your person.
-Constructive possession means that the drugs were found in an area that you had control over.
-If the drugs were found in a shared area, such as a car or a home, it may be difficult for the prosecution to prove that you had constructive possession of the drugs.
+• Constructive possession – To be convicted of drug possession, the prosecution must prove actual or constructive possession of the drugs.
+If the drugs were found in a shared area, it may be difficult for the prosecution to prove possession.

-• Unknowing possession – If you did not know that the drugs were in your possession, you may be able to avoid a drug possession conviction.
-For example, if someone planted the drugs in your car or your home without your knowledge, you may be able to use this defense strategy.
+• Unknowing possession – If you did not know that the drugs were in your possession, such as if someone planted them without your knowledge, you may be able to use this defense strategy.

 • Missing drugs – The prosecution must prove that the drugs that were seized are the same drugs that were tested.
 If the drugs are missing, it may be difficult for the prosecution to prove that you were in possession of the drugs.